TransitScreen/php-heroku-client/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/TransitScreen/php-heroku-client.svg?style=flat-square)](https://scrutinizer-ci.com/g/TransitScreen/php-heroku-client)
 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/TransitScreen/php-heroku-client.svg?style=flat-square)](https://scrutinizer-ci.com/g/TransitScreen/php-heroku-client)

-A client class for the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference)
+A PHP client for the Heroku Platform API, similar to [platform-api](https://github.com/heroku/platform-api) for Ruby and [node-heroku-client](https://github.com/heroku/node-heroku-client) for Node.js.
+With it you can create and alter Heroku apps, install or remove add-ons, scale resources up and down, and use any other capabilities documented by the [Platform API Reference](https://devcenter.heroku.com/articles/platform-api-reference).

 ## Features
 - Reads `HEROKU_API_KEY` for zero-config use